felixpackard/cargo-test-changed/README.md

 - Currently only supports Git as the version control system
 - Currently only supports `cargo` and `nextest` test runners
-- Does not support running tests in parallel
+- Does not support testing crates in parallel